-“It takes a village” is a saying uttered by parents frequently, because they know it takes far more than just mom and dad to raise a child.
+“It takes a village” is a remark said by parents frequently, because they know it takes far more than just mom and dad to raise a child.
 It takes the help of family, friends, neighbors and more to help a child grow up in a positive, productive manner.

 The same is true of a child’s education.